 Creative Writing: Places

 This course considers place, setting, or location as central concerns of the creative writing craft.
 Students examine contemporary theories and poetics around issues of place, as well as consider how writers use place, geography, landscape, and nationality to shape their creative work.
 Students consider how one makes places with language, how one conveys what it feels like to be in a place, and how place influences narrative.

 Introduces the arts from their origins to the end of antiquity, as defined for these purposes by the roughly coincident dissolutions of the Gupta, Han, and Western Roman empires, focusing on how individuals and social relations are shaped in literature and the visual, plastic, and performing arts, as well as through music.
 Conceptions of the divine, the heroic, power and disenfranchisement, beauty, and love are examined within the context of the art and literature of East and South Asia, the Mediterranean world, and contiguous regions (such as Germania, Nubia, and Mesopotamia).
-Concepts of Cultural Foundations II are introduced through the discussion of models by which cultural transmission occurred across these regions prior to the rise of Islam.
+Concepts of Arts and Cultures towards the Crossroads are introduced through the discussion of models by which cultural transmission occurred across these regions prior to the rise of Islam.

 Examines the arts produced within diverse cultural traditions across the globe from the rise of Islam at the beginning of the 7th century to the global empire building of the late 17th/early 18th centuries.
 The course explores the distinctive conventions and traditions of different media and the development of cultural traditions from their ancient foundations to the early modern period through successive influences and assimilations, both local and external.
 Diverse cultural traditions are also considered in relation to one another: by direct comparisons of works even in the absence of historical cultural contact; by consideration of mutual interactions, exchanges, and contestations; by the assertion of cultural dominance; and by resistance to such assertions.

 (formerly Cultural Foundations III)